FrancoisSuzeau/Solar-System/README.md

 ## Introduction
 This project is a Solar System simulation written in C++ using the OpenGL 3.3 and SDL2 librairy.
 I would like to make it the most accurate as possible using celestial mechanics theory.
-This program works with a front C++ application to load textures files, calculate  all the vertices of the objects and their orbit, and to capture keyboard/mouse events.
+This program works with a back C++ application to load textures files, calculate  all the vertices of the objects and their orbit, and to capture keyboard/mouse events.
-The back end is the opengGL context that compile shader program written in GLSL and use it to represent object in the 3D world as well.
+The front is the opengGL context that compile shader program written in GLSL and use it to represent object in the 3D world as well.

 I try to make it usable directly after the download of the source files but I suggest to re-compile it before.
 For that a Makefile for windows is available in the parent directory (I am still learning how to configure the build aspect of a project).
 For now it is only usable on Windows but I strongly consider to make it usable on Linux and Mac system.

 ## How to use
 At the launch, all the textures, audio, font files are loaded.
 You can follow this load on the terminal command if you had launch the program with it.
-After a while the Solar System appears with all planets and moons (note that Mercury is on the other side of the Sun to test lights effects)
+After a while the Solar System appears with all planets and moons.
-For now, planets and moons are only rotating, I haven't merge the celestial mechanics on the main branch yet.
+For now, planets and moons are only rotating, I haven't create orbital mechanics yet

 The initial position of the ship is on the ````1, 9000, 1```` coordinates.
 You can move the position with the keyboard, the ship orientation with the left button of the mouse and the camera position with the right button.
 Here is the list of all the move command following this shem : QWERTY/AZERTY.
 + W/Z : move forward